Table of Contents

 - ABS offset = 0

-- REL offset = pressure difference = 35.5 (this number sets an elevation of 300 m)
+- REL offset = 35.5 (online calculated pressure difference; this number sets an elevation of 300 m)

-Note: To change the ABS value, you enter a ABS offset.
+Note: To change the ABS value, you enter an ABS offset.
 To change the REL value, you enter a REL offset.

-In the example used here, ABS = 1000 hpa is the live current reading from our barometric sensor.
-We have no idea if it is an accurate number or not, so we are going to use the airport’s pressure reading as our reference true value.
+In the example used here, ABS = 1000 hPa is the live current reading from our barometric sensor.
+We have no idea if ABS is an accurate number or not, so we are going to use the airport’s pressure reading as our reference true value.

-If our barometric sensor is perfectly accurate, the airport should have the same reading as our REL reading on the console.
-The reading at the airport is called the Altimeter (setting) or Altimeter.
+If our barometric sensor is perfectly accurate, the we should have the same REL reading as the airport.
+The pressure reading at the airport is called the Altimeter (setting) or Altimeter.

 Suppose the current Altimeter reading at the airport is 1036.5 mb.
 However, our barometer REL shows 1035.5.
 They do not match.